We are now closed for 2021. Wishing everyone a very merry Christmas!

 The percentage of the UK's real Christmas trees still unnecessarily imported from abroad into each year.

-We have several varieties of Christmas Trees available to choose from, all have been meticulously nurtured all year around so that they are ready for the big day including Nordmann Fir, Fraser Fir, Noble Fir and Blue Spruce.
-Pot grown trees are also available.
+We have Nordmann Fir available this year with several varieties of Christmas Trees to choose from in future years.
+All have been meticulously nurtured all year around so that they are ready for the big day including Nordmann Fir, Fraser Fir, Noble Fir and Blue Spruce.
+Pot grown trees will also be available soon.

 VIEWS OF THE FARM